+4.2.
 IFR Risks and related requirements

 The introduction of IFR, brought significant changes in the way investment firms calculate their capital requirements.
-As such our Firm has created a separate policy in avoid mixing risks arising from the Company's operations (i.e. Enterprise risks as these are presented in the section above) with risks arising from the revised capital requirements framework, presented below alongside, the rest of the "non-risk" capital requirements.
+As such our Firm has updated its prudential supervision policy that caters for risks arising from the Company's operations (i.e. Enterprise risks as these are presented in the section above) as well as risks arising from the revised capital requirements framework, presented below alongside, the rest of the "non-risk" capital requirements.

-In line this this, the risks under IFR are collectively refer to as K-Factors.
+In line with this approach, the risks under IFR are collectively referred to as K-Factors.
 K-Factor requirements (KFR), is a methodology recommended by the European Banking Authority, in order to capture the range of risks which an investment firm is exposed to.